-The following identity of Tao and Ter\"av\"ainen from \cite[Theorem~3.6]{TT17} is key for our purposes (a variant of this result is also implicit in the article of Tao \cite{Tao15}): \begin{theorem} Suppose that the multiplicative functions $f_1,\ldots, f_\ell \colon \Z\to \mathbb{U}$ admit log-correlations on the sequence of intervals $\bN$.
+If $a\colon \P\to \mathbb{U}$ is a sequence and $A$ is a non-empty finite or infinite subset of the primes we define $\lE_{p\in A}$ as in Section~\ref{SS:def}.
+The following identity of Tao and Ter\"av\"ainen from \cite[Theorem~3.6]{TT17} is key for our purposes: \begin{theorem} Suppose that the multiplicative functions $f_1,\ldots, f_\ell \colon \Z\to \mathbb{U}$ admit log-correlations on the sequence of intervals $\bN$.
 Then we have